 The Local Language

 It might seem obvious — having local friends gives you the chance to learn the local language.
 Whether you’re a complete beginner or almost fluent, practicing the language with your friends is a great way to improve your speaking ability.
-Who needs an intensive language course, a cramped classroom, and endless grammar exercises, when you have local friends, who can help you master their mother tongue over a cup of coffee or glass of wine?
-Getting to know one and other and laughing together is the best environment to learn a language.
+Who needs an intensive language course and endless grammar exercises, when you have local friends, who can help you master their mother tongue over a cup of coffee or glass of wine?
+Getting to know one another and laughing together is the best environment to learn a language.

 Of course, you have to make sure you put the effort into speaking the local language, as an English native speaker I have been guilty of language laziness: I rely too much on the fact that many people speak English very well, and so I make less effort to speak the local language.
 The key is to be brave and don’t be afraid to make mistakes.
 Your friends are there to help you and they will not tear you down for trying — although there may be the odd giggle when you mix a couple of words up and end up uttering a few profanities instead (hey, we’ve all been there).

 As an expat, it can be hard to escape the tourist traps when you move to a new country.
 Sometimes it’s difficult to really settle into life abroad when you have yet to really experience your new city through the eyes of a local.
 Having local friends means you have your very own tour guide, someone who knows their city like the back of their hand: they know where to find the best restaurants with the tastiest food, the local secrets, hidden away from the crowds of tourists.
 From that rooftop bar you would never have found by yourself to the secluded beach, or secret hangout, let your local friends take the lead and they will show you their city to its full potential.
 You’ll find that you become so much closer with your friends and learn so much more about them after seeing their favorite places and hearing stories of life in their city.

 How to Act Like a Local